JordanEvans/Diego/README.md

 If the line is empty, just press the Spacebar.
 If the line has text, then place the cursor at the beginning of the line and hit Spacebar.

+<b>Rename Story/Save As</b>

+Double click the story title in the story view.
+Type in new name.

+<b>Name/Rename A Scene Title</b>

+Double click the scene title in the scene view.
+Type in new name.

 <b>Toggle Script View or Abstract View</b>

 Hit Escape key while in the respective editor.